Healthy Recipes using Kaya Seed

 - 1/4 cup honey

-- In a large bowl, mix together kaya seeds, rolled oats, almond butter, and honey until well combined.
+- In a mixing bowl, combine kaya seeds, rolled oats, dried fruits, and chopped nuts.

-- Press the mixture into a lined baking dish, refrigerate for 2 hours, and cut into bars.
+- Pour the almond butter mixture over the dry ingredients and mix until fully coated.
+Press the mixture into a lined baking dish and refrigerate for at least 2 hours before cutting into bars.

 - 2 tablespoons olive oil